Introduction

 sudo iptables -A INPUT -m geoip --src-cc CN,HK,RU,KR -j DROP

-Allow incoming packets on port 80
+Allow incoming packets on port 80 from everywhere except the countries above.

 sudo iptables -A INPUT -p tcp -m tcp --dport 80 -j ACCEPT

-only from Peru (feel free to choose the country code you want to accept packets from, for example, US
+Allow incoming packets on the ens3 interface on port 22 only from Peru (feel free to choose the country code you want to accept packets from, for example, US for United States).

 sudo iptables -A INPUT -i ens3 -p tcp -m tcp --dport 22 -m geoip --src-cc PE -j ACCEPT

-Allow incoming packets on port 443
+Allow incoming packets on port 443 only from Peru.

 sudo iptables -A INPUT -p tcp -m tcp --dport 443 -m geoip --src-cc PE -j ACCEPT